 - registration with EUDAMED database

-- General Safety and Performance Requirements (GSPR) replaces the Essential Requirements (ER)
+- General Safety and Performance Requirements replaces the Essential Requirements (ER)

 - Additional evidence for clinical evaluations or own clinical data to provide sufficient clinical evidence.

-- Technical File contents updated according to Annex II and III of the MDR
+- Medical device technical file contents updated according to Annex II and III of the MDR

 - must have an employee in every organization who is in charge of the company’s regulatory compliance.